ucladevx/bresearch/prisma/setup.md

 sudo apt-get update
 sudo apt-get -y install postgresql
 ```
+Confirm installation using ` psql --version `
+The default admin user, postgres, needs a password assigned in order to connect to a database.\
+To set a password: ` sudo passwd postgres ` Memorize the password for the DB connection string.

 Starting `psql` on WSL 2 is done with `sudo service postgresql start`
+Then, connecting to the postgres service and opening the psql shell with ` sudo -u postgres psql `
+Once you have successfully entered the psql shell, you will see your command line change to look like this: `postgres=#`

 #### MacOS